\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Background

 it is isomorphic to the nerve of the Voronoi tessellation.
+Equivalently, $\Del{r}{X}$ consist of all subsets $Q \subseteq X$ having an empty circumsphere (containing no points of $X$ in its interior).
 Again assuming general position, the Delaunay triangulation is an $n$-dimensional simplicial complex with natural geometric realization in $\Rspace^n$.
-The Upper Bound Theorem for convex polytopes, see e.g.\ \cite{Zie95}, implies that the number of simplices in $\Del{}{X}$ is at most some constant times the number of points to the power $\lceil n/2 \rceil$.
-In $n=2$ dimensions, this is linear in the number of points, which compares favorably to the exponentially many simplices in the \v{C}ech complex.
+The Upper Bound Theorem for convex polytopes implies that the number of simplices in $\Del{}{X}$ is at most some constant times $\card{X}$ to the power $\lceil n/2 \rceil$.
+In $n=2$ dimensions, this is linear in $\card{X}$, which compares favorably to the exponentially many simplices in the \v{C}ech complexes.